Prerogatives of the Divine Son

 - Deut.
 9:19

 - Or gratitude

-7 Remember those who led you and spoke the word of God to you; and keeping in mind the outcome of their way of life, imitate their faith: 8 Jesus Christ is the same yesterday, today, and forever.
+7 Remember those who led you and spoke the word of God to you.
+And keeping in mind the outcome of their way of life, imitate their faith: 8 Jesus Christ is the same yesterday, today, and forever.

 17 Obey your leaders and submit to them, for they keep watch over your souls as men who will give an account.
-Let them do so with joy, and not with groaning, for that would be injurious8 to you.
+Let them do so with joy, and not with groaning, for that would be harmful8 to you.

 Benediction, Exhortation, and Farewell

-22 Now I appeal to you, brothers: Bear with this word of exhortation, for in fact I have only written you in brief.
+22 Now I appeal to you, brothers: Bear with this word of exhortation, for in fact I have only written to you in brief.

 23 You should know that our brother Timothy has been set free.
 If he comes to me soon, he will be with me when I see you again.

 24 Greet all your leaders and all the saints.
 Those from Italy send you their greetings.

 - Deut.
 31:6,8; Josh.
 1:5